Muffindrake/cttv/README.md

 This is a program used for better managing of different streaming services to reduce the fatigue, memory usage and general inefficiency of having to browse multiple tabs in a web browser.
-It uses either youtube-dl or streamlink to play a stream in mpv.
+It plays a stream in mpv, usually using its youtube-dl hook script.

+`streamlink` may be sometimes used where youtube-dl has absolutely no support for a platform, which is increasingly less true as youtube-dl accumulates everything into itself like a kitchen sink.

 Refer to the manpage `cttv.1` for general usage instructions.